deviodigital/dispensary-age-verification/readme.txt

 == Screenshots ==

+1. Example of the background image feature
-1. Example of the age verification plugin modal box
+2. Example of the default age verification pop up modal box
-2. The available Customizer options
+3. All of the available customizer options

 == Changelog ==